imjma/automator-workflows/README.md

 > if not, please run `gem install nokogiri`

-Fetch images from pp.163.com (one of my favorite photo sites) You need paste album url into string. eg.
+Fetch images from pp.163.com (one of my favorite photo sites) You need under album page to run this service

     http://pp.163.com/kenziii/pp/11624042.html